-Small needle-like single crystals prepared with a reported technique [7] was used for the EPR study with Qand W-band spectrometers operated around 35 and 94 GHz, respectively, made by Bruker Instruments installed at Institute for Molecular Science (IMS).
-The single crystal less than 1 mm long can be rotated in a transverse magnetic field of 1.2 T for the Q-band and 3.4 T for the W-band.
-Temperature was changed from 300 K down to 10 K. Inhomogeneity of the magnetic field over the crystal is found to be the order of 0.1-0.2 G in the W-band, but negligibly small in the Q-band.
+Small needlelike single crystals prepared with a reported technique [7] were used for the EPR study with Qand W-band spectrometers operated around 35 and 94 GHz, respectively, made by Bruker Instruments installed at Institute for Molecular Science (IMS).
+The single crystal less than 1 mm long can be rotated in a transverse magnetic field of 1.2 T for the Q band and 3.4 T for the W band.
+The temperature was changed from 300 K down to 10 K. Inhomogeneity of the magnetic field over the crystal is found to be of the order of 0.1-0.2 G in the W band, but negligibly small in the Q band.

-Figure 3 shows a schematic structure of (DMe-DCNQI)2Li demonstrating presence of non-equivalent DCNQI columns with respect to the angle α between the π -orbital axis and the external magnetic field H. Experimental data will be shown as a function of the angle θ between the 1D DCNQI stacking c-axis and H. The angular dependence of the g-factor, 2.00340-0.00070 cos2 θ is consistent with the reported data.
-[8]
+Figure 3 shows a schematic structure of $(DMe-DCNQI)2Li$ demonstrating the presence of nonequivalent DCNQI columns with respect to the angle α between the π -orbital axis and the external magnetic field H. Experimental data will be shown as a function of the angle θ between the 1D DCNQI stacking c axis and H. The angular dependence of the g factor,